catalinc/ipmon/README.md

 The utility checks network configuration for changes at regular intervals.

-When changes are detected (i.e. a new IP address) the utility will send an email alert to a preconfigured list of recipients.
+When changes are detected (i.e. a new IP address) the utility sends an email alert to a preconfigured list of recipients.

 # Warning